dbogatic/poa_blockchain/README.md

 * Setup the Clique Proof of Authority consensus algorithm.

     * A consensus algorithm is a procedure through which all the peers of the Blockchain network reach a common agreement about the present state of the distributed ledger.
-Source: [Geeks for Geeks](https://www.geeksforgeeks.org/consensus-algorithms-in-blockchain/)
+Source: [GeeksforGeeks](https://www.geeksforgeeks.org/consensus-algorithms-in-blockchain/)

     * There are [three](https://www.geeksforgeeks.org/consensus-algorithms-in-blockchain/) consensus algorithms currently in use: